A meaningful prediction of functional decline in amyotrophic lateral sclerosis based on multi-event survival analysis: Introduction

 \begin{itemize} \item How much longer will I be able to speak clearly enough to be understood? \item How much longer will I be able to eat most solid foods without difficulty? \item How much longer will I be able to write a shopping list that my wife can read? \item How much longer will I be able to walk at a normal pace and keep my balance? \item How much longer will I be able to breathe normally during daily activities? \end{itemize}

 In practice, we formulate the problem as a multi-event survival problem: given an instance (\eg a description of Mr. Smith at a "baseline" point in time), our method predicts the time until said Mr. Smith will experience each of the events listed above.
-We present each prediction as individual survival (event) distributions (ISDs)~\cite{Haider2020}, which provide the probability of each event at each future time point, after the baseline visit.
-These ISDs were recently used to predict mortality in patients with ALS~\cite{Kuan2023}.
-We describe each patient by the values of a set of covariates such as age, site of onset, forced vital capacity (FVC), and others, which are recorded in clinical records obtained at or before the patient's current visit (baseline).
-To our knowledge, no existing method can predict the time of distinct individual events in ALS that explicitly provide the time.
-Fig. \ref{fig:als_model} shows an outline of the proposed method.
+We present each prediction as an individual survival distribution (ISD)~\cite{Haider2020}, which provide the probability of each event at each future time point, after the baseline visit.
+We describe each patient by the values of a set of covariates such as age, site of onset, forced vital capacity (FVC), and others, which are recorded in clinical records obtained at or before the baseline visit.
+To our knowledge, no existing method can explicitly predict the timing of distinct individual events in ALS.
+Fig.~\ref{fig:als_model} shows an outline of the proposed method.
 The source code is publicly available at: \url{https://github.com/thecml/FunctionalALS}.